cliss/callsheet-localizations/README.md

 5. We both get to enjoy Callsheet being in one more language!
 6. If you happen to be an [ATP](https://atp.fm/) listener, and if you _do_ complete an entire language's localization, let me know, and maybe an ATP sticker will get mailed to you. 😏

+## Wait, there are forks other than cutlery and roads?

+I'm guessing you're not experienced with Github.
+No problem!
+Reach out (see below) and we'll see if there's an alternative approach we can use. 😊

 ## What if my language isn't here?

 Reach out (see below) and I'll be happy to add it!